-Annually, JUSD will be required to submit the following:
+Annually, City of Riverside will be required to submit the following:

-- Semi-Annual Progress Reports (Due early April, date TBD) - Annual Progress Report (Due early October, date TBD) - Online Activity Tracking Form (ATF) (Updated monthly, by the 7th of each month for previous months activities) - Policy, System, and Environmental (PSE) Evaluation Reporting Form (Quarterly) - Invoices (Due monthly, by the 25th of each month for the previous month's expenditures.
-September invoice may be due earlier than the 25th, date TBD) - Previously progress reports were required quarterly.
+- Semi-Annual Progress Reports (Due early April, date TBD) - Annual Progress Report (Due early October, date TBD) - Online Activity Tracking Form (ATF) (Updated monthly, by the 7th of each month for previous month's activities) - Impact/Outcome Evaluation (IOE) Project - IOE Plan (Due early July, date TBD) - Final IOE Report (Due early July, date TBD) - Policy, System, and Environmental (PSE) Evaluation Reporting (Quarterly) - Invoices (Due monthly, by the 25th of each month for the previous month's expenditures.)
+September invoice may be due earlier than the 25th, date TBD. - Previously progress reports were required quarterly. - One Youth IOE project only.

-JUSD's Responsibilities
+City of Riverside's Responsibilities

-- Must comply with all NEOPB and USDA rules, regulations and grant exhibits, and ensure subcontractor compliance - Must respond to RUHS-PH request for information and provide all requested documentation - Must complete and submit timely reports and invoices - Must prepare for any RUHS-PH, NEOPB and/or USDA site visits, as requested - Required to demonstrate compliance with Federal Civil Rights requirements and Non-Disparagement Certification - Must follow record retention requirements pertaining to the grant for a or Federal review/audit minimum of three years after the end of the grant term in case of a State
+- Must comply with all NEOPB and USDA rules, regulations and grant exhibits, and ensure subcontractor (if applicable) compliance - Must respond to RUHS-PH request for information and provide all requested documentation - Must complete and submit timely reports and invoices - Must prepare for any RUHS-PH, NEOPB and/or USDA site visits, as requested - Required to demonstrate compliance with Federal Civil Rights requirements and Non-Disparagement Certification - after the end of the grant term in case of a State or Federal review/audit Must follow record retention requirements and ensure that subcontractors retain all records pertaining to the grant for a minimum of three years